Clay-Ferguson/quantizr/README.md

 # Quanta Web Platform

-### Content Mangement, Micro Blogging, and Social Media
+### Content Management, Micro Blogging, and Social Media

 Welcome to the Fediverse!